You are here

 Internship participant reflections

 We ask our interns to reflect on their experience each year.
-Here are a few thoughts at the conclusion of the 2018-2019 school year.
+Here are a few thoughts at the conclusion of their school year.

 – Gathering data doesn't matter if we don't use it.
 Over the past three years, I've gathered behavior data in a variety of ways, but often don't have them time or energy to refine, organize, and present it in a usable way.
 Through this project, I have been able to hear a lot of feedback about the frustration with this system.
 I've been able to work with team leaders and our admin to create a more streamlined and usable way of gathering information that is easier to present and helps teams to make informed decisions about behavior interventions.